Shayype White Paper

 Shayype has been designed as a new

-ingredient, able to function as a standalone technology, or to add an
+ingredient, able to function as a standalone technology, or using a separate

 individuals in a way that was simply not possible before, for everything from single